cye64/laptops/README.md

 # laptops
-some laptops i will choose for programming, gaming and learning
+some laptops i will choose for programming, gaming and study.

 # laptop from Brazil